 Most often, surgery is not necessary for the treatment of an MCL tear.
 If needed, it is usually performed using arthroscopy.
 In many cases, this injury cannot be prevented.
 However, using proper techniques during sports or exercising can help prevent injury.

-If you have experienced MCL tears, please contact Dr. Kelechi Okoroha, orthopedic knee specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced MCL tears, please contact Dr. Kelechi Okoroha, orthopedic knee specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.